a2stuff/a2d/res/notes/testplan.md

   * Drag the innermost folder to another volume.
   * Drag the innermost folder to the Trash.
 * Repeat the previous case, but with an image file as the innermost file instead of a folder.
 Select the file.
 File > Open.
 Verify that an alert is shown.
 * Copy PREVIEW/SHOW.IMAGE.FILE to the APPLE.MENU folder.
 Restart.
 Repeat the previous case, but with an image file as the innermost file instead of a folder.
 Select the file.
-Apple > Show Image File.
+Apple Menu > Show Image File.
 Verify that an alert is shown.
 * Repeat the previous case, but with a Desk Accessory file as the innermost file instead of a folder.
 File > Open.
 Verify that an alert is shown.

 * Launch DeskTop.
 Select a 5.25 disk volume.
 Remove the disk.
 File > Get Info.
 Verify that an alert is shown.
 Click OK.
 Verify that DeskTop doesn't hang or crash.